 His battle with Ekwensu was fierce, but who was he to challenge a God.
 In the end, Ekwensu stripped him of his powers but kept his immortality, so he could endlessly relive the pain and suffering he unleashed on him, over and over again without the hopes of dying in Oku mmuo.

 And so in one of his moments of despair, Amadioha cried out to Chukwu for help.
 Promising to serve punishment for his rebellion in whatever way the God supreme deemed fit.
 Drowning in his own helplessly he asked Chukwu for one thing, that his beloved wife and the seed growing inside of her, be granted a second chance at life at the expense of his.

-Being a living, his prayers rose from the gallows of Oku mmuo and touched the benevolent heart of the God supreme, that his love for Amadioha was rekindled.
+Being a living, his prayers rose from the gallows of Oku mmuo and touched the benevolent heart of the God supreme, and his love for Amadioha was rekindled.
 Pardoned by the God supreme, he would serve an eternal atonement for his rebellion.

-But since he was the first living man to venture into the spirit realm, there was no way the Gods would let him return back to the mortal plain.
+But since he was the first living man to venture into the spirit realm, there was no way the Gods would let him return to the mortal plain.
 Chukwu granted his beloved wife Ala a second life, and as for Amadioha, he was to serve an eternal punishment of servitude in the spirit realm, while undertaking tasks as the Immortal servant of the Gods.

 After the tearing of the veil, the bridge between both realms was blurred.
 Some spirits and creatures from Oku mmuo ventured into the land of the living and remained there as their dwelling place.
 Some of the living became vessels of forces that sipped through the veil roaming freely as extensions of Ekwensu, influencing mortal men.
-Soon, men would come to offer sacrifices of all shades and forms to them, seeking power, wealth and protection from them.
+Soon, men would come to offer sacrifices of all shades and forms to them, seeking power, wealth, and protection from them.